Pollution of the Hudson River: Zebrafish mussels

 In 1991, zebra mussels, an invasive species, first appeared in the Hudson River, causing the near-disappearance of native pearly mussels.

 Effects

 Fish

 In 1976 NYSDEC banned all fishing in the Upper Hudson because of health concerns with PCBs.
 It also issued advisories restricting the consumption of fish caught within a 20 mi long segment of the Hudson River from Hudson Falls to Troy.

-Fish advisories issued by the New York State Department of Health (DOH) remain in effect as of late 2022.
+Fish advisories issued by the New York State Department of Health (DOH) remained in effect as of 2022.
 DOH recommends eating no fish caught from the South Glens Falls Dam to the Federal Dam at Troy.
 Women over 50 and children under 15 are not advised to eat any fish caught south of the Palmer Falls Dam in Corinth, while others are advised to eat anywhere from one to four meals per month of Hudson River fish, depending on species and location caught.
 The Department of Health cites mercury, PCBs, dioxin, and cadmium as the chemicals impacting fish in these areas.
+In 2026, the state government relaxed its restrictions on fish caught south of Rip Van Winkle Bridge to the river's mouth at the Battery, allowing children and pregnant women to eat limited numbers of fish caught in these areas.
+Fish caught between the Rip Van Winkle Bridge and the Federal Dam remained unsafe to eat because PCB levels remained high.